GitBennett/Automation-Testing/README.md

-# Automation-Testing
-In software testing, test automation is the use of special software (separate from the software being tested) to control the execution of tests and the comparison of actual outcomes with predicted outcomes.

 # Why the test automation

 Vastly Increases Your Test Coverage.
 Automated software testing can increase the depth and scope of tests to help improve software quality.
 Lengthy tests that are often avoided during manual testing can be run unattended.
 They can even be run on multiple computers with different configurations.

-# Build a React Test Environment

 # Selenium Automation Testing